 - Always watch the fire as sparks can leap out, especially if it's windy.

 - Have a bucket of water and a shovel ready to use.

 - Put out the fire with water and use the shovel to spread out the embers and check that the earth is cool under and around where the fire was before you move on.

 Kicking a bit of dirt or sand on the fire to put it out isn't smart, because underneath it stays hot for more than eight hours.
 If you later touch the dirt covering the fire for just a second, it can still be extremely hot and it will burn skin!

 There is a pamphlet 'Learn or burn - put campfires out with water...not sand or dirt'.

 When someone is hurt

 If your family likes camping then it's a good idea to know something about first aid.
-Our topic on basic first aid may give you some idea of what to do.
+Our topic on First aid - what is it? - info for kids may give you some idea of what to do.

 Better still there are courses that adults and kids can do.
-Check out the websites for Red Cross or St John for courses near you.
+Check out the website for St John for courses near you.

 Always stay with the group when hiking.